 - Display — Bold, decorative fonts designed to grab attention in large headers.

-Serif vs Sans Serif: Choosing the Right Style for Your Portfolio
+Serif vs Sans Serif: choosing the right style

-Serif fonts tend to feel polished and sophisticated — a good choice for project write-ups, case studies, or brand identities rooted in tradition.
+Serif fonts tend to feel polished and sophisticated and is a good choice for project write-ups, case studies, or brand identities rooted in tradition.
 Sans serif fonts, on the other hand, are approachable, versatile, and well-suited for screens, making them ideal for modern portfolios.

 Most portfolios benefit from mixing typefaces: using a sans serif for headers and a serif for longer text blocks creates a balanced visual hierarchy.
 And yes, every designer has their favorite.
 Are you Team Serif or Team Sans Serif?
 Whichever you choose, try it out on your own free Playbook portfolio template.

-Below are some of the most popular fonts among designers, complete with examples and tips for using them in your portfolio.
+Below are some of the most popular fonts among designers and marketing teams, complete with examples and tips for using them in your portfolio.

 1. Open Sans